SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/aws-lambda.md

 ### Lambda Function URL

-If you use the Lambda Function URL, create an IAM user with **lambda:InvokeFunctionUrl** action allowed.
+If you use the Lambda Function URL, you'll need to create an IAM user with the **lambda:InvokeFunctionUrl** action allowed.

 :::caution
-Required action is different than the *lambda:InvokeFunction* used in AWS managed IAM Policy *AWSLambdaRole* so one needs to create *Customer managed* role
+The above action differs from **lambda:InvokeFunction**, which is used in the AWS-managed IAM Policy **AWSLambdaRole**.
+So you'll need  to create and assign **Customer managed** policy. (see image)
 :::

 <details><summary>IAM Policy template</summary>